Sovgut/gatekeeper/README.md

     constructor: any;

     /**
-     * Pass parameters to a custom exception after message.
+     * Pass arguments to a custom exception after message.
      * Used only when `exception` property is provided.
      */
     parameters?: (string | number | boolean)[];